homenotalone/homenotalone/README.md

 I will describe the steps to deploy to [Northflank](https://northflank.com/) (which I am using).
 I recommend to assign 0.2 vCPU and 512MB RAM to each resource (~ $17/month) but you can go lower to save some costs or higher if you expect your site to have significant traffic.

-1. Create instances for Postgres 14 and MinIO through the Northflank user interface.
+1. Create an instance Postgres 14 through the Northflank user interface.

 2. Create a combined service, select the Heroku buildpack and assign the environment variables as they are exposed by the Postgres and MinIO addons.
 Use the same environment variables during the build step and runtime (yes, you have to type them twice).

-You can deploy your editable website anywhere else as well.
+You can deploy your website anywhere else as well.
 For instance if you'd like to go the "Serverless" path, you can deploy on Vercel, and use NeonDB (or DigitalOcean with Connection Pooling activated).
 You may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

 ## Roadmap